swsnu/swppfall2022-team3/docs/final-report/team3_final_report.md

 ### Backend Implementation

 Django is chosen as a backend server framework.
-For implementational convenience, Django REST Framework is used to construct RESTful APIs.
-Asynchoronous WebSocket connection for chat service is implemented using Python Channels library.
+For convenience in implementation, Django REST Framework is used to construct RESTful APIs.
+Asynchronous WebSocket connection for chat service is implemented using Python Channels library.
 Basic text data is stored in MariaDB, and image sources are saved in Amazon S3.
 Test codes used Python UnitTest module.

 #### API List